Jmkernes/Diffusion/README.md

 In the `diffusion/ddpm/main.py` module you'll find a toy script, that will train a diffusion model on the 2D swiss roll dataset.
 As output, it will generate an animated gif showing how the generated distributions for an ensemble of particles as training progresss.
 You'll see it gets closer and closer to the true distribution.

-The `tutorial.ipynb` has all of the write-up and runs the same stuff as main.py but in notebook form.
+The `tutorial.ipynb` has all of the same stuff as main.py but in notebook form.